Introduction to SQL

 Where:

-• First column Field: shows the name of the field;
+• The first column Field shows the name of the field;

-• Third column Null: specifies whether the field can be empty or not;
+• The third column Null specifies whether the field can be empty or not;

-• Fourth column Key: specifies whether the field is a primary key or a foreign key;
+• The fourth column Key specifies whether the field is a primary key or a foreign key;

-• Fifth column Default: specifies whether the field has a default value, if none is provided;
+• The fifth column Default specifies whether the field has a default value, if none is provided;

-• Sixth column Extra: shows other information relevant to the column.
+• The sixth column Extra shows other information relevant to the column.

 Populate and edit tables

-Data is inserted using the INSERT statement.
-The statement requires the name of the table where the data is to be inserted, the names of the columns to be populated, and the values to be inserted.
-The values in the primary keys of a table can be generated:
+Data is inserted in tables with the INSERT statement.
+The statement takes three parameters: the name of the table, the columns’ name, and the values to be inserted.

 ALTER TABLE person MODIFY person_id SMALLINT UNSIGNED AUTO_INCREMENT;